-Speak to a Lakeland 18-Wheeler Truck Accident Attorney About Your Claim
+Speak to a Florida 18-Wheeler Truck Accident Attorney About Your Claim

 Have you been injured in an accident involving an 18-wheeler or other big truck in Central Florida in which the driver of the truck was at fault?
 Your PPL policy may not cover the full costs or your injuries.
 Florida state law gives you the right to file a personal injury claim with the truck driver and/or truck driver’s employers to recover the full damages caused by your injuries.

-Lakeland truck accident attorney Tania Rivas has helped clients in Lutz, Lakeland, Plant City, Auburndale, Winter Haven Cypress Gardens, Lake Alfred, and other Central Florida communities recover the compensation they deserve after being injured in a big truck accident.
+Lutz truck accident attorney Tania Rivas has helped clients in Lakeland, Winter Haven, Plant City, Auburndale, Winter Haven Cypress Gardens, Lake Alfred, and other Central Florida communities recover the compensation they deserve after being injured in a big truck accident.
 This includes a $425,000 settlement for the family of a passenger killed when a tractor-trailer driver ran a stop sign.

 Contact Rivas Law Group today to speak with Tania Rivas about your accident and the injuries you suffered as a result.
 In most instances, Tania handles wide turn accident injury cases on a contingency basis, which means there are no up-front costs for her client’s and she only collects a fee after she has won your case.